gaia-platform/GaiaPlatform/production/README.md

 cmake -DBUILD_GAIA_LLVM_TESTS=ON ..
 make -j<number of CPUs> check-all
 ```
-If unspecified, the CMAKE_BUILD_TYPE is set to Release as described above.
+If unspecified, the CMAKE_BUILD_TYPE is set to Release as described above for SDK builds.

 ### Other Flags
 Other CMAKE variables we use but are not required: